 There are many different theories as to how the Grand Canyon itself was created.
 Many people will agree, however, that it took a lot of time to form and become what it is today.
-It also means that the Grand Canyon is constantly changing and is not exactly the same day to day.
+It also means that the Grand Canyon is constantly changing and is not exactly the same year over year.
 This allows visitors to return to the Grand Canyon many times over their lifetime and have a new experience each and every time.

 The Grand Canyon is immense in size.
 The park itself covers more than 1.2 million acres of land.
 The desert type area is broken only by the Colorado River that winds its way along at the bottom of the giant canyon floor.
 There are also some areas of the park that are covered with forests rather than the desert land.
 This makes the Grand Canyon an area of contrast.
 When a visitor chooses the Grand Canyon as a part of their vacation, there are many different adventures that one might wish to embark upon.
 The Grand Canyon houses numerous hiking trails for those who enjoy a good hike.
 Some of these trails wind along the edge of the canyon offering magnificent views of the canyon below.
 Other trails wind down into the canyon itself.
 Some of the trails will allow visitors to hike to the very bottom of the canyon.
 One trail leads directly into the heart of the canyon and is so long that it requires the visitors to stay the night at the bottom of the canyon.

-The Grand Canyon offers views to visitors that can not be found any other place in the world.
+The Grand Canyon offers views to visitors that can not be found in any other place in the world.
 The canyon walls are unique in color and stature.
 The mighty Colorado River is magnificent to see winding far below along the canyon floor.
-These features along with the vegetation and wildlife that live and thrive within the park creates a unique experience that is found nowhere else in the world.
-There are constant changes going on in the Grand Canyon, both man made and natural, that make the canyon a great place to visit multiple times throughout your life.
+These features, along with the vegetation and wildlife that live and thrive within the park, create a unique experience that is found nowhere else in the world.
+There are constant changes going on in the Grand Canyon, both man-made and natural, that make the canyon a great place to visit multiple times throughout your life.
 The Grand Canyon is never quite the same canyon that you saw the last time that you visited.